-The division among the princes weakened the country and brought about the near collapse of both the cultural and political systems within Ukraine.
-Ukraine remained fragmented into the numerous principalities, each having their own customs and rules, with only nominal allegiance to the Prince of Kyiv.
-Eventually, Kyiv lost it’s power and influence over the region and principalities began to separate.
+The division among the princes weakened the country and brought about the near-collapse of both the cultural and political systems within Ukraine.
+Ukraine remained fragmented into the numerous principalities, each having its own customs and rules, with only nominal allegiance to the Prince of Kyiv.
+Eventually, Kyiv lost its power and influence over the region and principalities began to separate.

 Prince Danylo (son of Prince Roman) fought in the Western part of Ukraine against the Tatars establishing the city of Lviv in 1250 as a defense site against Tatars.
 In 1253 he accepted the royal crown from the pope establishing a brief alliance with Rome.

 After the death of Danylo’s son Lev, the Western principalities were headed with the capital at Lviv.
-After 1320, there were no male heirs to take the throne.
-This resulted in an unstable political situation where internal power fragmented as neighboring countries sought to grab influence, namely Poland, Hungary and Lithuania.
+After 1320AD, there were no male heirs to take the throne.
+This resulted in an unstable political situation where internal power fragmented as neighboring countries sought to grab influence, namely Poland, Hungary, and Lithuania.
 They all sought to now occupy this part of Ukraine.

-In 1349, the Polish king Kazimyezh managed to occupy Halych and part of Volynj.
-About same time, Lithuanian princes tookover the eastern principalities of Ukraine.
-Finally about year 1360, the Prince of Kyiv was overthrown.
-Ukraine was then partitioned between Poland and Lithuania with Tatar Golden Horde remaining in some parts of southern steppes and the Crimea.
+In 1349AD, the Polish king Kazimyezh managed to occupy Halych and part of Volyn.
+About the same time, Lithuanian princes took over the eastern principalities of Ukraine.
+Finally, in the year 1360, the Prince of Kyiv was overthrown.
+Ukraine was then partitioned between Poland and Lithuania with the Tatar Golden Horde remaining in some parts of the southern steppes and the Crimea.

-The Lithuanian princes were actually enlightened rulers and they gained the support of the local people even adopting the local customs, language and religion.
-They also protected the people from Poland, Moscow and the Tatars.
-Poland was notorious and exploited their parts of Ukraine.
-The colonized the region as their people took lands without compensation.
+The Lithuanian princes were actually enlightened rulers and they gained the support of the local people even adopting the local customs, language, and religion.
+They also protected the people from Poland, Moscow, and the Tatars.
+Poland was notorious and exploited its parts of Ukraine.
+They colonized the region as their people took lands without compensation.

 The Ottoman Empire began in 1326AD and was on a course of conquest that resulted in the fall of Constantinople in 1453AD under the reign of Sultan Muhammad II (1432-1481).
 While the fall of Constantinople led to the spread of knowledge by the flight of scholars to Rome beginning the Renaissance in Western Europe, this same flight altered the course of Russia.

-Simultaneously, in the South Crimea region there were marauding Tatar hordes that seized a large area of the country where it was pure anarchy.
+Simultaneously, in the South Crimea region, there were marauding Tatar hordes that seized a large area of the country where it was pure anarchy.
 This was the very rich part of Ukraine that had historically been a major wheat producer since ancient times.
-Here was the most productive soil, wild animals were still abundant, and the rivers were teaming with fish.
+Here was the most productive soil, wild animals were still abundant, and the rivers were teeming with fish.
 This became occupied by the Tatars who remain there to this day.
-The Ukrainians that organized against the Tatars developed a new society of Cossacks in the South.

 In 1569, the Union of Lublin created a dynastic link between Poland and Lithuania that established a constitutional union of the two States as the Polish-Lithuanian Commonwealth.
 Ukraine simply became part of Poland at this time and we see an influx of more people from Poland moving into Ukraine establishing Polish rule of law.
 Ukrainian princes were mostly replaced by Polish.
 Peasants lost their land ownership and civil rights to the Polish and we see the European serfdom transforming Ukraine.

 The Greek Eastern Orthodox Church tended to distinguish Ukrainian literature reducing the people to a lower class within society.
-Western Catholics dominated commerce and the economic-political advancement while Ukrainians became a second class citizen suitable for serfdom.
+Western Catholics dominated commerce and economic-political advancement while Ukrainians became second-class citizens suitable for serfdom.

-Ukrainian Cossacks now defended Ukraine and were actually emerging as the defender also of the entire eastern Europe from the Turks and Tatar hordes.
+Ukrainian Cossacks now defended Ukraine and were actually emerging as the defender also of all of Eastern Europe from the Turks and Tatar hordes.
 The Cossacks were causing diplomatic problems for Poland since the Turks in the Ottoman Empire used the Cossacks as an excuse for wars against Poland.
 When Cossack leader, Ivan Pidkova, conquered Moldova in 1577, Poland captured and executed him in order to appease the Turks.
 Poland’s power was clearly declining.
 They tried to control the Cossacks by recruiting some of them into the Polish military system.
 However, this never really worked very well.